pcboy/pixmory/README.md

 ## Requirements
 * Ruby >= 1.9
 * Mecab (Optional: For Japanese furigana support.
 Should be in your package manager)
-* A Wordreference API Key
-* A forvo API Key
+* A forvo API Key (optional, for pronunciations.
+Costs 1USD/month)

 ## Installation
     git clone https://github.com/pcboy/pixmory